JSFoundation/TAC/README.md

 the TAC delegates most of its responsibilities to other Projects, CBs and Working Groups.

-Projects can appoint someone to the TAC who they elect at their own discretion from their membership.
 The number of TAC members, term lengths and additional information can be found in the [TAC Charter][].

 ## CBs, Projects and WGs